weavedb/wao/README.md

 Most functions return in the format of `{ err, res, out, pid, mid, id }`, and these function can be chained with `pipe`, which makes executing multiple messages a breeze.

-For example, following is how `deploy` uses `pipe` internally.
-The execusion will be immediately aborted if any of the functions in `fns` produces an error.
+For example, the following is how `deploy` uses `pipe` internally.
+The execution will be immediately aborted if any of the functions in `fns` produces an error.

 ```js
 let fns = [